Rookout/docs/docs/dotnet-setup.md

 ## Debug Information

 Rookout requires your application to be built and deployed with a debug information in the form of a pdb file.
 Rookout supports the `full`, `portable` and `pdbonly` configurations, while `embedded` is *not* supported.
+We strongly recommend using `portable`, in order to get maximum support for the functions that need to be debugged.

 For further reading: https://devblogs.microsoft.com/devops/understanding-symbol-files-and-visual-studios-symbol-settings/